NotBlackMagic/UROSTerminalUI/README.md

 //https://community.renesas.com/mcu-mpu/ra/f/forum/18972/ra6m4-sub-clock-not-working---bug-fix
 -->

+### Configuring Micro-ROS to use UART4
+The final step is to tell Micro-ROS to use UART4 (or change to other UART desired).
+This is done throught the RT-Thread configuration file, "rtconfig.h", in the section for the Micro ROS packet.
+Here we can change the "MICRO_ROS_SERIAL_NAME" to "uart4".
+And that is all, now when a new serial connection is created using the Micro-ROS API it will use UART4.

 ### Flashing and Debugging
-pyOCD setup:
+Altough the HMI-Board should be supported and work out of the box with the latest RT-Thread IDE, I had some difficulties which had to do with the installed debugger tool (pyOCD) not having the necessary files for the HMI-Board.
+I solved this by installing pyOCD fresh and use that instead of the one that came with the RT-Thread IDE.
+The steps for this are lsited bellow:
-1) Installed with: py -m pip install -U pyocd
+1) Install pyOCD with: py -m pip install -U pyocd
+2) Install support for HMI-Board with: pyocd pack install R7FA6M3AH
-2) Changed pyOCD location in RT-Thread: Debugger settings->Debugger->Executable path = "C:\Python311\Scripts\pyocd.exe"
+3) Changed pyOCD location in the RT-Thread IDE: Debugger settings->Debugger->Executable path = "C:\Python311\Scripts\pyocd.exe".
+If the path is not know it can be obtained from a Python terminal with the following commands: "import pyOCD" and	"print(pyOCD.\_\_file\_\_)"
-3) To get path: import a_module
-	print(a_module.__file__)
-4) Installed support for HMI-Board: pyocd pack install R7FA6M3AH
-5) Done!

 ### Architecture
 The GUI Interface firmware is composed of three main modules, each responsible for a specific function and running as their own thread:

-- GUI: Responsible to draw the GUI, react to GUI events and update the GUI
+- GUI: Thread responsible to draw the GUI, react to GUI events and update the GUI
-- Radio Interface: Responsible for interacting with the VUHFRadio module through a serial interface
-- DSP: Responsible for signal processing of the I/Q signals received from the VUHFRadio module through a SAI interface in TDM mode
+- uROS: Thread running Micro-ROS, handling the connection, subscribers, publishers and events.

 To manage communication between threads, each thread has its own message queue where other threads, and the ISR in some cases, publish necessary messages to.
 A standard message type is defined as the **InterThreadMessageStruct**: It holds an ID/OpCode, a pointer to data and a data length field.
 In cases where the data fits directly into the data pointer, aka data that fits in 4 bytes, it is passed by value and not through a pointer.

-The communication from the VUHFRadio module to the GUI Interface are handled as follows:
-1. Bytes are read and processed by the serial ISR and a full packet is assembled
-2. The full packet is published by reference from the serial ISR to the Radio Interface message queue
+For example, when we want to display information about a Topic by selecting the Topic Type in the SUBSCRIBE window, entering the Topic Name and then clicking the SUBSCRIBE button, the following steps are performed in the background:
+1) The GUI thread sends a "Subscribe to Topic" request to the uROS Thread with an OpCode specific to the topic type and the topic name as a pointer in the data field
+2) The uROS Thread gets the new request and:
+	- Unsubscribes from the previously subscribed topic (if any)
+	- Performs necessary clean ups (free variables)
+	- Subscribes to the new Topic
+3) Now when the uROS Thread gets a new message of the subscribed topic it informs the GUI over the queue with the same OpCode and with the pointer of the received message in the data field
-3. The Radio Interface Thread reads the message from the queue and decodes it
+4) The GUI thread gets the new message and displays it on the screen
-4. If changes to the GUI are required, the Radio Interface Thread publishes the required changes to the GUI Interface message queue

-The communication in the reverse direction, from GUI Interface to VUHFRadio module, are handled basically in reveres:
-1. If the GUI notices a change, an event, it publishes that change to the Radio Interface message queue
-2. The Radio Interface thread then reads that message and writes the appropriate command message over the serial interface to the VUHFRadio module

-This means that any updates to the GUI are performed ONLY by the GUI Thread, keeping the GUI thread safe as the LVGL library by itself is not.
-The updates to the GUI are performed before the LVGL task runs, this is done by modifying the **lvgl_thread_entry** function (packages\LVGL-v8.3.0\env_support\rt-thread\lv_rt_thread_port.c) and adding a external gui update handling function in the while loop:
+This process assures that any updates to the GUI are performed ONLY by the GUI Thread, keeping the GUI thread safe as the LVGL library by itself is not.
+The same for Micro-ROS updates.
+To get this functionality easily with LVGL we have to insert a call to our own GUI Update Function, this can be done simply by modifying the **lvgl_thread_entry** function (packages\LVGL-v8.3.0\env_support\rt-thread\lv_rt_thread_port.c) and adding our external gui update handling function in the while loop:

 ```c
 /* handle the tasks of LVGL */